Studying for a PhD with the EPSRC CDT in Aerosol Science:

 Interviews and Admissions

-Shortlisting academics do not see any personal information such as candidate name or previous institutions.
+Shortlisting academics do not see any personal information such as candidate name, academic grades, graduation year or previous institutions.

 Shortlisted candidates will be invited to participate in the online recruitment and interview process, where you will meet members of the CDT, learn a little more about aerosols and have opportunities to ask questions.
 You will also take part in a team-based activity to enable you to try out the innovative team-based learning methods used in training.